 Smoothies aren’t just nutritious, they’re also delicious (and hard to get enough of).
 Whether you’re in the mood for healthy greens or a rich and chocolatey indulgence, there’s a smoothie out there that’s perfect for you.
 Want to know the secret to making silky, rich drinks?
 Controlled speed and power.

 Below, you’ll find a carefully curated list of the leading blenders for smoothies in 2023.
-We’ve taken design, build materials, and blending power all into account to pinpoint our top recommendations just for you.
-Here are our winning picks, followed by an in-depth guide to choosing the ultimate match for your smoothie needs.
+We’ve taken design, build materials and blending power all into account to pinpoint our top recommendations just for you.
+Here are our winning picks, followed by an in-depth guide to help you choose the ultimate match for your smoothie needs.

 Best Overall:Ninja Countertop Blender for Smoothies

 High Powered: Oster Blender for Smoothies

 Compact Design: Nutribullet Superfood Blender for Smoothies